fassetar/EditableTable/README.md

 Things it does
 =============
   This plugin will be attached to a element and look for any tables already inside of it.
 If no table inside a div not will pull in content for the table and build out that table.
-If a table is already provide (<b>Pre-rendered</b>) it will interprete that table and provide inputs for the user.
+If a table is already provide (<b>Pre-rendered</b>) it will interpret that table and provide inputs for the user.
 Passing back and forward when need to the user for storaging data.
 Inspired by ng-grid and datatables.

 Things it does not
 =====